 Locational Intelligence helps organizations gather Information on the 'WHERE' questions – most often than not organizations, in their board meetings, love to see their business on a world map.
 There is nothing more real & convenient than visualizing your data on a map.
 But more often than not, it is static data; those markers are kept post analysis and hence lack the dynamicity that modern businesses need.

 Location intelligence answers these 'where' questions with the help of satellite imagery and brings the missing pieces and patterns to the fore.
 Just like those children dot books.
 Is it that simple?

 The answer is 'No', but that's because setting it up is tricky, but once you have the technology stack, it is no rocket science (even though satellites are involved).
 And because of that, it has been an area of interest across a broader set of communities including and not limited to retailers, realtors, food chains, hospitals, agriculturists, value chains, stock traders, government bodies, etc.

 Its applications have led to some mind-boggling and extreme revelations, building a fortune by stock picks, an underlying technology in tracing Osama Bin Laden (along with drones and Laser Beams) are just a few.

-So, let's dive into top 7 areas that have been utilizing locational Intelligence, who knows, this might lead you or your business to a very own disruption (and 8th on this list ).
+So, let's dive into the top 7 areas that have been utilizing locational Intelligence, who knows, this might lead you or your business to a very own disruption (and 8th on this list yes).

 Companies often struggle while choosing physical locations for their stores or warehouses, and rightly so.
 It should be strategically mapped, maintaining a balance between suitability of procurement and better reach to customers, keeping the cost in mind.